octue/octue-sdk-python/docs/docs/services.md

     **Twined ecosystem**

-    The set of services running the Octue SDK as their backend.
+    The set of services running Twined as their backend.
 These services guarantee:

     - Defined input/output JSON schemas and validation